 (Psst: The FTC wants me to remind you that this website contains affiliate links.
 That means if you make a purchase from a link you click on, I might receive a small commission.
 This does not increase the price you’ll pay for that item nor does it decrease the awesomeness of the item. ~ Daisy)

 I’m a big believer in the fact that little habits add up over time.
 My research for this article was taking a closer look at myself and my habits over the course of a few days.
-Based on my observations, I wrote this article as potential inspiration for you, my fellow Frugalites!
+Based on my observations, I wrote this article as a potential inspiration for you, my fellow Frugalites!

 Now, I know that we are a frugal bunch with many frugal habits.
 Once you read about my habits, I hope to hear about your own.